mui/material-ui/docs/src/pages/components/typography/typography.md

 For more info check out [Fontsource](https://github.com/fontsource/fontsource).

 Fontsource can be configured to load specific subsets, weights and styles.
-Material-UI default typography configuration only relies on 300, 400, 500, and 700 font weights.
+MUI default typography configuration only relies on 300, 400, 500, and 700 font weights.

 ## Component